Propagation of quantum gravity-modified gravitational waves on a classical FLRW spacetime: Hamiltonian formalism for GWs

-GWs are the result of weak field approximation to Einstein's field equations.
-On a curved spacetime, we fix the (unperturbed) background as a 4-manifold $M = \mathbb{T}^3\times\mathbb{R}$, with a spatial three-torus topology\footnote{To avoid a discussion of boundary conditions on fields (generated by perturbation), we will assume that the spatial 3-manifold is $\mathbb{T}^3$.}, equipped with coordinates $x^j \in (0, \ell)$, and a temporal coordinate $x^0 \in \mathbb{R}$.
+GWs are the result of the weak-field approximation to the Einstein field equations.
+On a curved spacetime, we fix the (unperturbed) background as a 4-manifold $M = \mathbb{T}^3\times\mathbb{R}$, with a spatial 3-torus topology\footnote{To avoid a discussion of boundary conditions on fields (generated by perturbations), we will assume that the spatial 3-manifold is $\mathbb{T}^3$.}, equipped with coordinates $x^j \in (0, \ell)$ and a temporal coordinate $x^0 \in \mathbb{R}$.
 We then consider a small (metric) perturbation to this background and study the GWs generated by this perturbation.

 Hence, given the (unperturbed) Einstein-Hilbert gravitational action

 the starting point of writing the Hamiltonian of the GWs, is the general perturbed metric

 where $\mathring{g}_{\mu\nu}$ is the unperturbed background metric, while $h_{\mu\nu}$ denotes a small perturbation concerning $\mathring{g}_{\mu\nu}$.
 Moreover,